 namesake atelier and bring this style of French couture to Melbourne.

 The DELPHINE GENIN atelier creates utterly unique pieces of art, which at once both embody the wearer and transform their perception of themselves and the world around them.
-Drawing on a vast number of influences and references, the atelier creates garments which combine the heritage and craft of couture with contemporary techniques through the advancement of technology, innovation and sustainability.
+Drawing on a vast number of influences and references, the atelier creates garments which combine the heritage and craft of couture with contemporary techniques through the advancement of technology, innovation and sustainability, combining a passion for psychology with the technical expertise of this historic craft.

 Born in France and trained in couture art embroidery at the prestigious Chanel-owned subsidiary Ecole